 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The term “OCD” is often thrown around lightheartedly in conversations and jokes about these little perfectionistic quirks that many of us have.
-But these things do not, in fact, make a person OCD.
+The term “OCD” — referring to obsessive-compulsive disorder — is often thrown around lightheartedly in conversations and jokes.
+It’s sometimes tempting to label these little perfectionistic quirks that many of us have.
+But these things do not, in fact, mean someone has OCD.

 For example, someone with obsessive thoughts about their own safety or the safety of their loved ones may feel the need to unlock and relock their front door a dozen times before leaving the house.

 Some other examples of OCD rituals include: